martycheung/Mini-Data-Science-Projects/README.md

 Contents:
 - Liquid Studio Tech Challenge - dataset containing all flights in/out of Brazil in 2017, and trying to answer a number of interesting questions regarding the busiest cities, touristic cities and also an attempt to at a simple solution for the travelling salesman problem.
-- Australian Bureau of Statistics analysis
+- Australian Bureau of Statistics analysis - some exploration of the 2016 Census dataset.
+Very useful to understand and utilise this dataset for many business projects involving customer data.